KatalystDigital/shieldsign-core/CLA.md

 **Acceptance:**

-By submitting Contributions to the ShieldDocs Sign project, the Contributor acknowledges and agrees to the terms and conditions of this CLA.
+By submitting Contributions to the ShieldSign project, the Contributor acknowledges and agrees to the terms and conditions of this CLA.
 If the Contributor is agreeing to this CLA on behalf of an entity, they represent that they have the necessary authority to bind that entity to these terms.

 **Effective Date:**

-This CLA is effective as of the date of the first Contribution made by the Contributor to the ShieldDocs Sign project.
+This CLA is effective as of the date of the first Contribution made by the Contributor to the ShieldSign project.